serverlessworkflow/specification/specification/README.md

 }
 ```

-Event correlation can be based on equality (values of the defined 'contextAttributeName' must be equal), but it can also be based
+Event correlation can be based on equality (values of the defined "contextAttributeName" must be equal), but it can also be based
 on comparing it to custom defined values (string, or expression).
 For example:

 ```json